AlexandreDiegoS/VotingElectronicMachine/README.md

 # VotingElectronicMachine

-Implementação de uma máquina de votação eletrônica para a disciplina de Métodos Formais 2016.1 - POLI-UPE

-Realizada por:
+Implementation of a eletronic voting machine to the course of Formal Methods 2016.1 - POLI-UPE

 @ Airton Soares da Silva Júnior